-When you enroll in a Medicare Advantage plan, you still pay your Part B premium ($135.50 a month in 2019).
+When you enroll in a Medicare Advantage plan, you still pay your Part B premium ($144.60 per month in 2020).
 Some Medicare Advantage plans require that you pay a Part C premium in addition to the Part B premium, but some Medicare Advantage plans have monthly premiums as low as $0.

 A licensed insurance agent can help you compare Part C plan costs.
 You can speak with a licensed agent now.

 Medicare Part D Out-of-Pocket Costs